 9. Excessive claims for business credits

-Next, many businesses make excessive claims to lower their tax liability.
-For example, a fraudulent business might improperly claim the fuel tax credit or the research credit.
+Some businesses inflate their deductions to lower their tax liability.
+For example, a fraudulent company might improperly claim the fuel tax credit or the research credit.
 To avoid legal consequences, make sure that all of your business’ claims are genuine.

 10. Offshore tax avoidance

-If you want to avoid committing any tax scams in 2020, come forward and properly report any offshore income or investments.
-Use Form 8938 to report any foreign assets.
+If you may be in this situation, talk to a tax lawyer.
+You may need to come forward and accurately report any offshore income or investments by using Form 8938 to report foreign assets.

 11. Frivolous tax arguments